czernous/persian-hugo/exampleSite/content/post/how-to-market-your-business-with-facebook.md

 ### **Organic reach**

 A business owner might create content that is useful to their customers.
 They might answer potential questions that users have.
 By providing value the business is able to grow followers and drive traffic to their website.

 Organic reach on Facebook is a lot harder than it used to be.
 One reason is that Facebook limits how many people see your posts to encourage users to pay for Ads.

-But Neil Patel says Newsfeeds on Facebook are unable to keep up with the amount of published content.
+Neil Patel mentions in his blog that Newsfeeds on Facebook are unable to keep up with the amount of published content.
 There just isn’t enough space for all the content.
-Another reason is that Facebook only shows the most relevant content to its users.
+So Facebook only shows the most relevant content to its users.

 ### **Facebook Ads**